 What Goes into the Cost of a Good-Quality Stay in Rehab?

-Paying for rehab is a major concern for prospective program participants or their families.
+This is a major concern for prospective program participants or their families.
 How much does rehab cost?
 Is it worth it?
 Is there a way to shave off some of the expense?

 For starters, remember that rehab is a necessary treatment for addiction since it’s a disease.
 Chronic in nature, addiction responds well to intervention.
 However, the costs vary considerably.
 On the one end of the spectrum, you’re dealing with good-quality facilities that provide evidence-based treatments.